gitlabhq/gitlabhq/doc/pages/administration.md

 GitLab Pages were first introduced in GitLab EE 8.3.
 Since then, many features where added, like custom CNAME and TLS support, and many more are likely to come.
 Below is a brief changelog.
-If no changes were introduced, assume that the documentation is the same as the previous version(s).
+If no changes were introduced or a version is missing from the changelog, assume that the documentation is the same as the latest previous version.

 ---